elusivecodes/FyreLog/README.md

 **Can Handle**

-Determine if a log level can be handled.
+Determine whether a log level can be handled.

 - `$level` is a number indicating the log level.